Underworld-Geodynamics-Education/Cloud-Intro2Python/Content/index.md

 These characteristics of Docker allow us to create complex software bundles and focus on the explanation of how they work, demonstrate the in-built algorithms, and provide tutorials that can be reused on new problems.
 We think this opens many doors for teaching basic computational methods as well as documenting technical software.

+Under Windows and Macintosh, you can use the [Kitematic gui](https://kitematic.com) to locate, download and run docker images.
+I'm assuming this is how you are viewing this content as the gui / plug-and-play aspect of docker and kitematic is the whole point !

 # What have we here ?

 This is a demonstration of how to bundle python software into a Docker image and provide a simple user interface in the form of a static website and live jupyter notebooks.